What Is THCa? 7 Facts You Must Know

 Psychoactivity

-The fact that THCa does not produce the same psychoactive effects as THC is the main distinction between the two substances.
-THCa must be heated to transform into THC and become psychoactive.
-One can accomplish this by smoking, vaping, dabbing, or preparing edibles through cooking.
+One can accomplish this by smoking THCa pre rolls, vaping THCa, dabbing, or preparing edibles through cooking.
 Exposing THCa to heat alters its molecular structure by removing a carboxyl ring.
 This also helps THC bind to CB1 receptors in our bodies.

 Potency

 THCa is generally regarded as having little psychoactive effects and a low level of potency.
 THC, on the other hand, is produced when THCa is heated through smoking, vaping, cooking, or any other method.
-These methods can produce quite potent effects.
-In fact, the concentration of THC produced through this process can be significantly higher than other methods of consuming THC, like smoking cannabis flower.

 Benefits

 When it comes to their effects, THCa and THC are similar in some ways.
 For instance, both have the potential to treat nausea.
 In terms of their differences, THCa has demonstrated far greater promise in reducing inflammation.
-While THC isn’t recommended for seizure disorders, THCa may show some promise in addressing those conditions.

-5. Does THCa Show Up on Drug Tests?
+Does THCa Show Up on Drug Tests?

-• Yes.
-THCa can cause you to fail a drug test.
 As we discussed earlier, you'd have to expose it to heat to turn into THC and become psychoactive.
 Smoking, vaping, or dabbing this compound can cause your body to produce similar metabolites as THC.
-This applies to THCa edibles too.
-Since most drug tests check for THC metabolites, consuming it in these manners can cause you to fail a drug test.

 Related Article: “HHC vs CBN, which will make you fail a drug test?

-6. Is THCa Legal?
+Is THCa Legal?

 THCa is federally legal.
 However we encourage you to check the laws in your states.
 As more states are updating their legal stances on alternative cannabinoids like Delta 8, it’s especially important to do your research.
-To see if Delta 8 is legal in your state, check out our state-by-state Delta 8 legality guide here.

-4ml delta 8 disposable vapes
+4ml Delta 8 disposable vapes

-7. Where To Find Trusted Delta 8 Near You
+Where To Find Trusted Delta 8 Near You

 If you haven't yet, be sure to keep following our blog page and our social media channels (IG, Twitter,Facebook,) for the latest Mellow Fellow news and updates.